 5. Many steep hills.
 Cumulative elevation gain from Starting Point: more than 3500 feet.

 B. A significant part of the route is on well-groomed trails with very few obstacles.

 C. A significant part of the route is on somewhat difficult terrain (rocky / rooted paths or soft sand).

 D. A significant part of the route is on very difficult terrain.

 E. The majority of the route is on very difficult terrain.

 What happens next?

-Take a minute to peruse the enclosed itinerary: envision yourself cruising up the Volga Baltic Waterway, marveling at the contrasts between packed and bustling Moscow and the massive lakes and wide open spaces of the north, sampling Russian culture and cuisine, enjoying the interaction with our personable Russian guides, gaining new understanding into this old civilization, and making new walking friends.
+Take a minute to peruse the itinerary: envision yourself cruising up the Volga Baltic Waterway, marveling at the contrasts between packed and bustling Moscow and the massive lakes and wide open spaces of the north, sampling Russian culture and cuisine, enjoying the interaction with our personable Russian guides, gaining new understanding into this old civilization, and making new walking friends.
 Then give us a call and talk to one of our Adventure Consultants about how to join us for an unforgettable cruise through Russia!